alexalemi/blog.alexalemi.com/kl.md

 $$ 2515270 \log_{10} \frac{0.51}{0.50} + 2419450 \log_{10} \frac{0.49}{0.50} = 404 \text{ dB} $$
 a whopping 400 decibels of evidence for males being born 51% of the time rather than 50%.
-At the same time, I'm not sure most people are aware that males are born with a higher proportion and it doesn't seem to effect most people's lives.
+At the same time, I'm not sure most people are aware that males are born with a higher proportion and it doesn't seem to affect most people's lives.
 Why is that?
 Well, let's evaluate the relative entropy between a 51% Bernoulli and a 50% Bernoulli:
 $$ I = 5.1 \log_{10}\frac{0.51}{0.50} + 4.9 \log_{10} \frac{0.49}{0.50} = 8.7 \times 10^{-4} \text{ dB}. $$
 Notice that the relative entropy is quite small.
 On average, if the true distribution was 51%, the evidence we accumulate on each observed birth is less than 8 *microbels*.
 This means that on average in order to be reasonably sure that the 51% hypothesis is true, we'd have to observe $\sim \frac{13}{8.7 \times 10^{-4}} \sim 15,000$ births.
-This makes clear how with enough data we could both be very sure that males are born with a higher frequency than females, but at the same time this could have very little impact on our individual lives.
+This makes clear how with enough data we could both be very sure that males are born with a higher frequency than females, but at the same time, this could have very little impact on our individual lives.

 ### Likelihoods and Learning